VicTheM/Robot-Operating-System/python_ws/src/package_with_interfaces/README.md

 > To use a message in same package in another file, simply use the filename as message type
 > To use a message from another package, use <packagename>/<filename> as message type

+A topic only accepts one message type and the topic is uniquely identified by a string